gsluthra/my_blog/_posts/2017-02-18-open-source-explained.md

 That is an incomplete and incorrect definition of the term _Open Source Software_.

-An Open Source Software is software where the code is not only freely available to view, but also to modify, and re-distribute, and has an associated License that allows for this to happen.
+An Open Source Software is software where the code is not only freely available to view, but also to modify, and redistribute, and has an associated License that allows for this to happen.
 This is how Wikipedia defines [Open Source Software (OSS)](https://en.wikipedia.org/wiki/Open-source_software):

 _Open-source software (OSS) is computer software with its source code made available with a license